NOTE: These are 2018 rules. Drivers and builders should wait until the 2019 schedule and rules have been announced before building for 2019 shows.

 REMINDER: NO GRAY AREAS!
 IF YOU DON”T SEE IT, DON’T DO IT!

 (1) SAFETY CAGE: 6-point cage ALLOWED, but side bars must stop at the front side of the wheel humps/back door seam.
 Halo bar not mandatory BUT IS STRONGLY RECOMMENDED, can only be mounted to cage and cannot be bolted or welded to roof.
 Halo must be vertical and cannot be used for anything but roof support and cannot be bolted or welded to roof.
-You are allowed 6 down tubes to the frame 3"x3" max: Front two must be even with or behind front inner door seam.
+You are allowed 6 down tubes, to the side rails of the frame only; 3″x3″ max: Front two must be even with or behind front inner door seam.
 Rear two must be in front of rear body mounts in back seat on flat part of frame.
-Gas tank protector allowed, but no wider than 24" and may be touching sheet metal.
+Gas tank protector allowed, but no wider than 24″ W x 24” H, and may be touching sheet metal.
 No pushing back or bending cutting out sheet metal.
-Front cage bar must be 6" above transmission tunnel and 6" away from center of dash.
-Side rails no wider than 12" and must be 6" minimum above floor.
+Front cage bar must be 6″ above transmission tunnel and 6″ away from center of dash.
+Side rails no wider than 12″ and must be 6″ minimum above floor.
 Cage can be bolted welded or chained in, BUT MUST BE SAFE!
 NO KICKERS ANYWHERE!

-(2) DRIVE TRAIN: Any motor and transmission may be used, BUT MUST use stock motor mounts.
-NO AFTERMARKET!
+(2) DRIVE TRAIN: Any motor and transmission may be used.
 You may run any rear end with bracing.
 Can have loaded control arms but must have pivot or working shackles.
 Slider drive shafts are allowed.

 (4) REAR SUSPENSION: You may use watts conversion brackets but must be 2 piece brackets, no 1 piece brackets.
 On leaf spring cars you may have 2 leaf spring clamps per side of car.
 Two on drivers side and two on passenger side with 2 inch x ¼ inch x 4 ½ inch long straps with 3/8 bolts.You are allowed two (2) chains; one per side around the frame and around the rear end to set your height.
 Other than that, EVERYTHING must be stock for the make and model of car.
-The rear end can be no lower than 16".
+The rear end can be no lower than 16″.
+You may use two (2) pieces of 1” all-thread, instead of rear shocks, but must be vertical to Package Trex; nothing angled or attached to the frame.

-(5) FRONT SUSPENSION: You are allowed (2) 2"x 6"x 1/8" straps per side of car (2 on drivers side and 2 on passenger side) to hold your suspension where you want it; 3" on the side of the frame & 3" on the A-arm.
+(5) FRONT SUSPENSION: You are allowed (2) 2″x 6″x 1/8″ straps per side of car (2 on drivers side and 2 on passenger side) to hold your suspension where you want it; 3″ on the side of the frame & 3″ on the A-arm.
 DO NOT GET CREATIVE.
 You can run after market tie rods, must have stock size ends.
 You can switch a-arms and spindles if it is a direct bolt on with no modifications at all, or you will not run.
+No all-thread allowed on front shocks.
+The only trans brace allowed has to be attached to the transmission, only.
+Nothing to the engine and you must cut out trans tunnel and nothing added to stop movement.

-(9) REPAIRS: You are allowed 6 - 4"x 6"x 1/8" to repair any damage, BUT MUST be visible damage.
+(9) REPAIRS: You are allowed 6 – 4″x 6″x 1/8″ to repair any damage; no manipulating the plate or making gussets.
+BUT MUST be visible damage.
 4 in the front and 2 in the back of car on frame plate repair.
 Any other repairs MUST be approved by one of the head techs (Mike or Josh).
+Call and send pictures on rust repair.

 (11) BODY: NO SEDAGONS/NO FRAME SHAPING

-- TRUNK: You are allowed (2) 3/4" all thread through frame with washers no bigger than 6 inches and can have 4 ½ bolts washers no bigger than 2 inches or 4 spots 3x3x1/8 welding trunk lid down.
+- TRUNK: NO ADDING MOUNTS.
+You are allowed (2) 3/4″ all thread through frame with washers no bigger than 6 inches and can have 4 ½ bolts washers no bigger than 2 inches or 4 spots 3x3x1/8 welding trunk lid down.

 - HOOD: You may have 2 piece ¾ all thread up front through core support and frame core support spacers must stop on bottom side of core support.
 You can have 4 ½ bolts or 4 sections of angle iron to hold your hood down “3” long on angle iron.
 Must be sheet metal to sheet metal.
 Can have 10 3/8 bolts around header cutout.